 Ben has a broad commercial law and taxation law practice.
-Ben practices acts in a wide range of disputes in both the High Court and the County Courts including commercial and trust disputes, professional negligence disputes, employment law, probate disputes, professional negligence, civil and commercial fraud and cost assessment matters.
-Ben also has a particular interest in cyber / data protection law and class actions..
+Ben practices acts in a wide range of disputes including commercial disputes, professional negligence disputes, probate and trust disputes, professional negligence disputes, civil and commercial fraud matters and cost assessment matters.
+Ben also has a particular interest in data protection law and class actions.

-Ben also has a large practice in all aspects of UK and international taxation advisory and disputes matters.
+Ben also has an extensive practice in all aspects of UK and international taxation advisory and litigation matters.
 Prior to joining the Bar, Ben worked as senior legal counsel for a number of large investment banks in London and regularly advised on complex structured finance transactions in excess of £500 million.
 Ben is also currently the secretary of the UK branch of the International Fiscal Association.
-Ben advises on all aspects of ta advice and tax litigation matters including:
+Ben advises on all aspects of tax advice and tax litigation matters including:

 - cross border taxation issues, especially concerning the UK and Australia, for both companies and individuals;